-Western Australian Certificate of Education (WACE): achievement of a WACE signifies that you have successfully met the breadth and depth requirement, the achievement standard requirement and the literacy and numeracy standard requirement in senior secondary schooling.
+Western Australian Certificate of Education

+(WACE): achievement of a WACE signifies that you have successfully met the breadth and depth requirement, the achievement standard requirement and the literacy and numeracy standard requirement in senior secondary schooling.

 Western Australian Statement of Student Achievement (WASSA): A WASSA is issued to all students at the completion of Year 12.
 It lists all courses, certificates and/or programs students have completed in Year 11 and Year 12.
+Western Australian student number (WASN): an eight-digit number allocated to students by SCSA.
+It will be found on school reports and allows a student to access the Student Portal on the SCSA website to check personal information relating to their WACE.

 Work capabilities: the skills, knowledge and understandings students need to be ready for future learning, work and life.
 Work context: concepts that can be used to describe the specific context of an occupation.